 Back to all posts

-A practical guide to choosing between a furnished short stay and a 30+ night monthly rental in CDMX.
+A practical guide to choosing between a furnished short-term rental and a 30+ night monthly apartment in Mexico City.

 The biggest split is usually this:

-• 30+ nights: starts to behave like a monthly stay, where routine, bundled costs, and neighborhood fit matter more
+• 30+ nights: the stay behaves like a monthly apartment decision, where routine, total cost, and neighborhood fit matter more

 When a furnished short-term rental makes sense